Academic Support

 Are you an English as an additional language learner in need of support with any aspect (listening, speaking, reading, writing, grammar, or vocab) of your academic English?
 Online ESL tutoring is available in the fall and spring.

-Disability Services is committed to full access for all persons at UMass Amherst.
+Disability Services is committed to full access for all students at UMass Amherst.
 Direct services are provided for all types of disabilities.
-Disability Services also provides information and referral on issues of accessibility and coordinates guest accommodations.
+Disability Services also provides information and referral on issues of accessibility.

-The Assistive Technology Center (ATC) provides a workspace and access to specialized software, equipment, and tools for individuals with an ADA-defined disability.
+The Assistive Technology Center (ATC) offers instruction, training, and support for assistive technology tools to any member of the University community.
+The ATC provides a workspace and access to specialized software, equipment, and tools.

 Learning Online/Study Tips